varad615/FabrInk/README.md

 1. Increasing the Product Portfolio.
 2. Enhance User Interface by adding more user interactive features.
 3. Improvements with the Mockup Generator.
-4. Reducing Loading time of the Website.
-5. Adding more printing techniques.
+4. Adding more printing techniques.
-6. Providing Custom Design Services to the Client.
+5. Providing Custom Design Services to the Client.
-7. Improving print technology that can help us reduce prices in order to attract more business.
+6. Improving print technology that can help us reduce prices in order to attract more business.
-8. To automate the printing process so as to eliminate errors in printing and infuse consistency.
+7. To automate the printing process so as to eliminate errors in printing and infuse consistency.